xueqingliuu/MRT_zero_inflated_count_data/README.md

 -`other_functions.R` contains some functions used in the above files

--`run_simulation_marginal` is the main file to perform the simulation for marginal causal effects
+-`run_simulation_marginal.R` is the main file to perform the simulation for marginal causal effects

--`run_simulation_moderation` is the main file to perform the simulation for fully conditional causal effects
+-`run_simulation_moderation.R` is the main file to perform the simulation for fully conditional causal effects

 ## Drink Less Data Analysis